 Life consists of many twists and turns – some of which lead us away from the ones we love.
 Due to outside circumstances, couples cannot always be living in the same place during the planning process.
 Some engaged pairs have always been long distance, perhaps meeting online or on a faraway vacation, while other pairs have been separated because of a work or familial obligation and are unable to return to their sweetheart anytime soon.
-No matter the circumstances, planning a wedding is entirely possible.
+No matter the circumstances, planning a wedding while apart from your beloved is entirely possible.
 Though the logistics may seem a little trickier, you can still host an amazing and special event without completely pulling your hair out.

-- Get and stay organized.
 Having a plan is of the upmost importance.
 This is, of course, essential to any bride or groom, but it is especially pertinent to have a detailed outline of your planning timeline.
 Misunderstandings can happen much more often in long-distance relationships – you don’t want to accidentally book two different caterers or both forget to hire a DJ under the assumption that your partner is doing so.
 We suggest starting a Google document or two to clarify tasks!

 When in doubt, bringing in a professional third party is a fantastic way to ensure everything goes as smoothly as possible.
 Do your homework and find out which local planners specialize in destination weddings – these people will likely know how to handle long-distance communication and organization.

 While we recommend considering a destination event at a third location, you may elect to host your nuptials in either your town or that of your beloved.
 Keep in mind: if this is the case, the local partner will likely end up doing more of the work, as they are around to interview potential vendors and tour venues, so have an open and honest discussion with your sweetie about which place makes the most logistical sense for both individuals.

 It is highly unlikely that both partners will do an equal amount of work for the wedding when they live with or close to each other, but it is borderline impossible when you’re long distance.
 Understand and accept that one person will have to do a little more, and divide up the various planning aspects based on proximity, available time, and what each individual cares to handle.
 The experience should be as fun as you’re able to make it!

 Of course, if you’ve been long distance for a while, you’re aware of this fact.
 However, during your engagement, it can be used for more than just nightly recaps of your day.
 You can include your faraway love in important meetings with your planner or certain vendors, as well as make decisions with visual aide – if one of you has physical samples of linens, plates, etc. Additionally, it’s a great way to feel connected to your sweetheart and might prevent you from feeling too overwhelmed and losing sight of the purpose of everything, which is to be married to the one you love.